dpi-tta-lessons/portfolio/content.md

 ## 6. Make It Responsive

 Most people will view your site on their phones.
-Responsive design ensures it looks good on all screen sizes.
+Responsive design ensures it looks great on all screen sizes.

 <!-- TODO:

 Explaining the viewport meta tag
 Avoiding fixed widths (width: 500px) in favor of percentages or max-width

+- also @media-query

+- demo chrome device toolbar

 -->